 “The community may not be able to forgive the founder, but the community will always stand strong because they’re heavily invested other Azuki projects,” New World Carnival’s Vinson Keefe told Blockhead.
 “Either way, I don’t think Azuki’s floor price will go down the drain.”

 NFT fans also have MetaJam Asia 2022 – Singapore’s first digital art and experiential festival, jointly organised by INVADE, Kult, and Chain Debrief – to look forward to over the long weekend.
-The exhibition is currently ongoing until 6 May.
-We sent a writer to cover the event, but he was left disappointed, saying it could have been so much more.
-Read about his experience here.

 Fear & Greed Index